nwhator/alx-system_engineering-devops/0x14-mysql/README.md

   * Usage: `./5-mysql_backup <MySQL root password>`
   * Generates a dump containing all MySQL databases on the root server.
   * Names the resulting tar archive in the format `day-month-year.tar.gz`.

+MySQL installed on web-01 and web-02 server 5.7* version